Hash Generator:

 SHA-1, SHA-256, SHA-384, SHA-512

 Instantly generate cryptographic hashes from any text using SHA-1, SHA-256, SHA-384, or SHA-512.
-All computation happens locally in your browser via the Web Crypto API — no data ever leaves your device.
+All computation happens locally in your browser via the Web Crypto API.
+No data ever leaves your device.

 Hash Generator